 While the squash roasts (or if you’re using leftovers just jump to this step), trim the meat from the legs and thighs of a roasted chicken.
 I leave the skin on, but do what suits you.
 Set this aside.
 Grab the lemon, garlic and fresh rosemary.
 Use a microplane to harvest perfect lemon zest and mince the garlic and rosemary, then combine in a small bowl.
 Isn’t it pretty?

-Heat a pan to medium-high and melt a couple tablespoons of coconut oil.
+Heat a pan to medium-high and melt a couple tablespoons of coconut oil or ghee.
 Sauté the chicken in the oil just to warm through.
 Add the squash, a pinch of kosher salt and toss to combine.
 The garlic-rosemary-lemon blend goes in next.
 Give it a quick toss to evenly distribute and you’re ready to serve.

 We ate this hot, but I could see it as a light summer time “pasta salad” too.
 It would also be great with prawns or without meat to accompany fish as a side dish.